 9. Other Museums in Mysore

-There is no dearth of museums in Mysore.
+There is no shortage of museums in Mysore.
 I skipped quite a few.
-But you have time here are few more that you plan to.
+But if you have time, here are a few more that you plan to.

-- Melody World Wax Museum - This is actually a museum dedicated to music.
+Melody World Wax Museum: This is a museum dedicated to music.
 All the instruments and musicians are depicted as wax sculptures and hence the name.
 This museum looked and sounded interesting.
 Good to know about so many different musical instruments.

 10. Parks in Mysore